 This Economic Outcomes Programme Overview Report sets out a highly positive message regarding the major contribution that local authorities make to Scotland’s economy.
-The purpose of the work was to look beyond traditional economic development interventions to begin to examine opportunities for further enhancing impact via ‘levers’ that typically do not feature explicitly in economic development strategies.
-The Overview report focuses on three major corporate economic ‘levers’ that councils control/influence, in terms of their role as major employers, procurers of goods and services, and asset owners.
+The work looked beyond traditional economic development interventions to examine opportunities for further enhancing impact via ‘levers’ that typically do not feature explicitly in economic development strategies.
+The Overview Report focuses on three major corporate economic ‘levers’ that councils control/influence, in terms of their role as major employers, procurers of goods and services, and asset owners.

-The report pulls out and summarises key points that have emerged from the 32 local economic footprint reports, which were produced for each council.
-The report also highlights a number of areas where there is likely scope for councils to further enhance their positive impact across each of the three areas considered.
+The report summarises key points that have emerged from the 32 local economic footprint reports, which were produced for each council.
+The report also highlights a number of areas where there is likely scope for councils to further enhance their positive impact across each of the three 'levers' considered.
 The SOLACE economic development leads, SLAED, IS and CoSLA have agreed to work collectively to take forward a number of the key issues highlighted in the report.
-For example, this will entail further close working with others, such as local government procurement colleagues.

 The experiences of Scotland’s local authorities in relation to regional economic working have been set out in a new report.